ome/omero-figure/README.rst

 Installation
 ============

-Install OMERO.web.
+This section assumes that an OMERO.server is already installed.

-This app installs into the OMERO.web framework.
+Install the app:

 ::